Home > Analyses > Industrials > Hyster-Yale Materials Handling, Inc.

 SWOT Analysis

-This SWOT analysis highlights the key internal and external factors affecting Hyster-Yale Materials Handling, Inc., aiding investors in understanding its strategic position.
+This SWOT analysis highlights the critical internal and external factors shaping Hyster-Yale Materials Handling, Inc.’s strategic position.

 Strengths

-- Strong brand portfolio with Hyster and Yale
+- Strong brand recognition with Hyster and Yale

 Weaknesses

-- Quick ratio below 1 indicating liquidity concerns
+- Low liquidity with quick ratio below 1

 Opportunities